 LIWONDE NATIONAL PARK

-Liwonde NP is home to Malawi’s largest elephant, black rhino, cheetah and waterbuck populations.
-The park’s large herbivore numbers have allowed it to act as a source population, providing numerous animals to other protected areas in Malawi in an effort to restock and enhance genetic diversity.
-As such, Liwonde NP was at the heart of the largest elephant translocation in history, led by African Parks and known as ‘500 Elephants‘.
+Liwonde was at the heart of the largest elephant translocation in history, led by African Parks and known as 500 Elephants.
 Situated on the famous Shire River, habitats vary from vast floodplains to cathedral mopane woodlands.
 In recent years Liwonde has been the host of numerous wildlife reintroductions.
 It is now the top park in Malawi for carnivore sightings, especially cheetahs and lions.

 WILDLIFE MONITORING PLACEMENTS: WHAT TO EXPECT

 We are offering exciting new placements that support our biodiversity monitoring work in partnership with African Parks.
-Our monitoring in Liwonde NP focuses primarily on species of special concern, including elephants, lions, cheetahs, hyenas, leopards, vultures, lovebirds and parrots.
+Our monitoring in Liwonde National Park focuses primarily on species of special concern, including lions, cheetahs, hyenas, pangolins and vultures.
 Information collected is used to inform the park’s adaptive population management strategies – which means that people who sign up for a placement will make a direct difference to the protection and conservation of Malawi’s wildlife.

 Field work is intensive and requires early starts, long days and plenty of patience!
 Activities include radio tracking of targeted animals, checking camera traps and recording opportunistic sightings.
 Working as part of a small team, you’ll learn how to conduct VHF radio tracking, animal identification, camera trapping and data entry.
 You’ll also experience some truly unique moments as you learn more about the dynamics of groups and individual wild animals during your placement.
 This may include moments such as witnessing the take-over of a pride by a new male, watching a female cheetah teaching her cubs how to hunt or observing the dynamics between vultures and mammalian predators at a carcass.